mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 So let's practice writing custom iterators by making such an object an iterable!

 In order to do that, we would have to patch `Object` prototype with our custom `[Symbol.iterator]()` method.
-Since patching prototypes is a bad practice, let's just create a custom class, extending `Object`.
-This class will be producing objects that we can iterate over:
+Since patching prototypes is a bad practice, let's just create a custom class, extending `Object`:

 ```js
 class IterableObject extends Object {